caperaven/pr-training/html-css-fundamentals/fundamentals.md

 ## Selectors
 CSS selector allow you to retrieve elements from a webpage, there are a few different ways to select elements.

-Using each one the selectors below query the element.
+Query for the div element using each one of the below.
  - \#
  - .
  - my-element